 Morrill’s research addresses questions of social conflict and change, focusing on dispute resolution, legal mobilization, organizational and cultural dynamics, social movements, school rights, and immigrant entrepreneurial activity.
 In his empirical research, he is keen to tease out the interrelationships among agency, meaning and structure by using qualitative fieldwork – especially ethnography and narrative interviews – combined with quantitative methods, such as surveys, social network analysis, and experiments.

-His books include: Youth Conflict: Trust and Control in a High Poverty School, co-authored with Michael Musheno (University of Chicago Press; forthcoming); Together Alone: Personal Relationships in Public Places, co-edited with David Snow and Cindy White (University of California Press); and The Executive Way: Conflict Management in Corporations (University of Chicago Press).
-His articles have appeared in: American Anthropologist, American Journal of Sociology, Academy of Management Journal, Administrative Science Quarterly, Law & Social Inquiry, Law & Society Review, Social Problems, University of Chicago Legal Forum, and many other journals and edited volumes.
+His books include Navigating Conflict: How Youth Handle Trouble in a High Poverty School, co-authored with Michael Musheno (University of Chicago Press); Together Alone: Personal Relationships in Public Places, co-edited with David Snow and Cindy White (University of California Press); and The Executive Way: Conflict Management in Corporations (University of Chicago Press).
+His publications appear in the American Anthropologist, American Journal of Sociology, Annual Review of Law and Social Science, Annual Review of Sociology, Academy of Management Journal, Administrative Science Quarterly, Law & Social Inquiry, Law & Society Review, Social Problems, University of Chicago Legal Forum, and many other journals and edited volumes.

 B.A., UC Santa Barbara (1980)

 Calvin Morrill is not teaching any Law courses in Fall 2023.

 |Semester||Course Num||Course Title||Spring 2022||375P sec.
 001||Teaching Learning in Higher Education|